 The Home of the Iowa Hawkeyes

-Kinnick Stadium, home for the Iowa football team, served its 90th season of hosting Hawkeye football games in 2019.
-Currently the 28th largest college-owned stadium in the nation (69,250), Kinnick Stadium ranks as one of college football’s finest facilities and is routinely filled on Saturdays each fall.
+Kinnick Stadium, home for the Iowa football team, served its 92th season of hosting Hawkeye football games in 2021.
+Currently the 28th largest college owned stadium in the nation (69,250), Kinnick Stadium ranks as one of college football’s finest facilities and is routinely filled on Saturdays each fall.

-The $89 million Kinnick Edge project, which was completed prior to the 2019 season, provides enhancements to the north end zone of Kinnick Stadium.
-The latest upgrade includes over 1,600 indoor and outdoor club seats as part of an entirely new north end zone.
+The $89 million Kinnick Edge project, which was completed prior to the 2019 season, provided enhancements to the north end zone of Kinnick Stadium.
+The latest upgrade included over 1,600 indoor and outdoor club seats as part of an entirely new north end zone.

 A two-year, $90 million restoration and renovation project for the stadium was completed prior to the start of the 2006 season.
 The project, which was the largest such undertaking ever for Iowa athletics, included an entirely new south end zone and a new press and hospitality facility.
 The south end zone project, which included new locker rooms, training room and media facilities for the Hawkeye football team on game days, was completed prior to the 2005 season.

-The Paul J. Brechler Press Box, a completely new four-level press and hospitality facility, opened for the 2006 season.
+The Paul J. Brechler Press Box, a completely new four-level press and hospitality facility, opened prior to the 2006 season.
 The facility extends the full length of the west side of the stadium.
 It includes 47 private viewing suites and over 1,000 club seats.

 The south end zone renovation also provided a new entry plaza (Krause Family Plaza) to the south entrance, wider seats throughout most of the stadium, new and upgraded restroom facilities and concession areas, and an upgraded sound system.

-Iowa draws sellout crowds for a majority of all home games, including 74 of the last 113 games over the last 18 seasons.
+Iowa draws sellout crowds for a majority of all home games, including 74 of the last 113 games over the last 18 seasons (not including 2020 due to pandemic).
 Iowa had a sellout streak of 36 straight games snapped in its 2008 home finale.